lknelson/digital-methods/README.md

-# digital-methods
+# Digital Methods for the Social Sciences and Humanities
-Course material for Digital Methods for the Social Sciences and Humanities
+Course material for Digital Methods for the Social Sciences and Humanities.
+This repository is only partially populated.
+Check back for more material as the course progresses.